 Despite the delays in production, the bride and I were both very pleased with the results.

 Anyway, that is about all I’ve got for this week.
-If you like this blog and want to help support it, consider buying me a coffee.
-Your support is greatly appreciated, and I hope that you check back again next week for more art, crafts, and creativity!
+I hope that you check back again next week for more art, crafts, and creativity!